Music Reading for Guitarists: Key Signatures

 Audio demos of the above exercises

-The above short exercises feature the so-called 'guitar-friendly' keys that use key signatures of no more than five sharps or one flat.
-Note, however, that even though the keys of A major and E major with three and four sharps, respectively, are considered relatively easy to read, their relative minor keys have an extra challenge as minor keys commonly use sharped 6th and 7th notes, which aren't part of the key signature but occur within the music as accidentals.
+The above short exercises feature the so-called 'guitar-friendly' keys that use key signatures of no more than four sharps or one flat.
+Note, however, that even though the keys of A major and E major with three and four sharps, respectively, are considered relatively easy to read, their relative minor keys (F# minor & C# minor) have an extra challenge as minor keys commonly use sharped 6th and 7th notes, which aren't part of the key signature but occur within the music as accidentals.
 Depending on the key, these may include notes that are rarely seen, such as E sharp in the key of F# minor and B sharp in the key of C# minor.
 They're also more physically demanding if you're playing chords in those keys, as most are barré chords.

 The presence of raised 6th and 7th scale notes in any piece of music is usually a good indicator that its key is minor and not the relative major key that uses the same key signature.
+So in the key of E minor, for example, which takes a one-sharp (F#) key signature, you can expect to see the notes D# and (less frequently) C# used within the music as accidentals, especially when rising to the key note, E. The harmonic and melodic minor scales of all minor keys show these particular alterations.

 Play the exercises and force yourself mentally into the key signature.
 Don't think of the keys - just the key signature.
 It takes a lot of practice, and you need as much music as you can get your hands on, but eventually, you feel the signature and don't have to keep reminding yourself about which notes need to be altered.
 It happens automatically.